tetherto/lib-wallet-pay-btc/README.md

 })

 // Parse blockchain for transactions to your wallet.
+// This needs to be run when recreating a wallet.
-// You need to do this when you need to reset wallet generation await btcPay.syncTransactions({ reset : false // Passing true will resync from scratch })
+// This can take long depending on the number of addresses a wallet has created. await btcPay.syncTransactions({ reset : false // Passing true will resync from scratch })

 // Pause the sync process.